IgMominKhan/typeScript-technocrat/module01/basicTypes.md

   - **Examples**

     ```ts
-    // inplicitly infers as any
+    // implicitly infers as any
     let name;

     // we can assign any type of data to the variables like velow: